mikweeh/Computer_Vision_NewProject_Template/README.md

 tensorflow==2.13.0
 ```

-but take into account that the base image already has a lot of packages installed
+but keep in mind that the base image already has a lot of packages installed
 (ultralytics, open-cv, pillow...).
 Check [mikweeh/py311_cu124_dockerized_development_environment](https://github.com/mikweeh/py311_cu124_dockerized_development_environment) to see the full
 list of packages installed.